 As you slowly sail along the calm seawater, nature unfolds before you, in the forms of soaring, craggy mountains covered in snow, endless greenery, mysterious fog, fish jumping from the water, and even the occasional rainbow!

 Norway definitely doesn’t lack in the natural beauty department.
-Pictured here are hoards of happy hikers, enjoying views of the Lysefjord in the southwest of Norway.
+Pictured here are hordes of happy hikers, enjoying views of the Lysefjord in the southwest of Norway.

 Throughout Norway, there are endless opportunities to get off the beaten path.
 Exploring traditional villages (cute red homes and all), and experiencing true Norwegian culture, are musts.